Skip to content Skip to left sidebar Skip to footer

 Public Communication/Comments to Board-None

-Motion to adjourn at 8:26PM by Councilwoman Brownson Seconded by Councilman Gildersleeve All in Favor.
+Motion to adjourn at 9:15PM by Councilwoman Lusher Shute Seconded by Councilman Desmond All in Favor.
 So carried.

 Respectfully submitted.